 Sell A Lifestyle

 We believe that selling a home isn’t just about the house itself, but it is also about selling a lifestyle and a great staging enables buyers to imagine their lives in a house, says Kirsten.
 We always strive to take a house from being just a “house” to being an actual home.
 Once a buyer has an emotional connection with a property, they are much more likely to feel invested and ultimately make an offer.
 We believe we add a soul and life back into an empty house when we stage it!

 More Than Just Furnishings

 Staging goes beyond just furnishings.
 Kirsten says, we do a lot of pre-staging renovation work, often taking properties that can seem tired and dated to a point, with some fairly minor fixes, that a prospective buyer feels like the home is no longer a fixer and they can move in and do renovations over time.
-Pre-staging work often includes: interior and exterior painting, landscaping, hardware and lighting updates, floor refinishing and as needed countertops, sink, and appliance change-outs.
-This mini renovation has an incredible impact on the houses that need some TLC, before hitting the market!
+Pre-staging work often includes interior and exterior painting, landscaping, hardware, and lighting updates, floor refinishing, and as-needed countertops, sink, and appliance change-outs, matching the ambiance.
+This mini-renovation has an incredible impact on the houses that need some TLC, before hitting the market!

 Represent A Home’s Architecture and Character